emqx/emqx-docs/en_US/modules/ocpp_protocol.md

 [OCPP (Open Charge Point Protocol)](https://www.openchargealliance.org/) is a communication protocol used between Charge Points and a Central System to enable the monitoring and control of EV (Electric Vehicle) charging sessions.

-Since e4.4.18, EMQX has implemented the `emqx_ocpp` plugin based on the [OCCP-J 1.6](https://www.openchargealliance.org/protocols/ocpp-16/) standard, providing the ability to connect to Charge Point devices.
+Since e4.4.18, EMQX has implemented the `emqx_ocpp` plugin based on the [OCPP-J 1.6](https://www.openchargealliance.org/protocols/ocpp-16/) standard, providing the ability to connect to Charge Point devices.
 Its primary function is to handle formatting conversion and forwarding of upstream and downstream messages.

 However, it's important to note that while the OCPP Gateway handles formatting conversion and forwarding of upstream/downstream messages, any business-related implementation such as charging initiation and billing must be handled by third-party systems.
 Additionally, for this version, the OCPP Protocol Gateway functions as a plugin rather than a module.